ros2/ros2_documentation/source/Contact.rst

 * Ogre.log for rviz, if possible (run with rviz -l)
 * Bag files and code samples that can reproduce the problem
 * Gifs or movies to demonstrate the problem
-Always tag your questions appropriately.
-You must tag at least the rosdistro version.
-Format code snippets.
-To make your code snippets and error messages human readable, format them correctly (mark the code and press Ctrl-k).

 Pull requests
 -------------